What is a Drug Screen?

 Urine Drug Screen

-Urine drug screens are the most popular, making up 95% of the pre-employment tests conducted in the U.S. This is due to its low cost and simple collection process.
+Urine drug screens are the most popular, making up 95% of the employment drug screenings conducted in the United States.
+Its popularity is due to its low cost and simple collection process.
 The specimen collection usually happens at a clinic or testing facility, and the sample is then sent to a lab for screening.
 Depending on the type of panel test (4-13), the results will show either false or positive for a specific set of drugs.

 Here are what some of the panels test for:

-- 4-panel drug test – THC, cocaine, opiates, and methamphetamine
+- 4-panel drug screen – THC, cocaine, opiates, and methamphetamine

-- 5-panel drug test (most used by employers) – Amphetamines, cannabinoids, cocaine, opioids, and phencyclidine
+- 5-panel drug screen (most used by employers) – Amphetamines, cannabinoids, cocaine, opioids, and phencyclidine

 Additional panels can test for other substances like: benzodiazepines, barbiturates, buprenorphine, methadone, propoxyphene, methaqualone, THC, PCP, oxycodone, tricycle antidepressants, and Quaaludes.